Skip to content

 Find more information about this in our unreasonable behaviour policy.

-The Complaint Handling Code, introduced by The Housing Ombudsman, sets out good practice for social housing landlords to enable landlords to resolve complaints raised by their tenants quickly, and to use complaints to improve services.
+It sets out good practice for social housing landlords and service providers to resolve complaints quickly, and to use complaints to improve services.

 Read Islington Council's self-assessment for our social housing service's complaint-handling.